Frequently Asked Questions

 Water use restrictions set out specific guidelines for irrigating new plant materials.
 Please call the Water Enforcement Office at (813) 349-5014 with questions about your citation and information about what to do if the irrigation you were cited for is allowed within the ordinance.

 Yes.
 A number of outdoor water use restrictions are included in the current restrictions, including restrictions related to the use of open hoses, testing of irrigation systems during prohibited hours, and watering-in of pesticides and fertilizers.
 Water restrictions do change in response to local and regional water supply conditions.
-It is suggested that all water users in Tampa review the restrictions and check the Water Use Restrictions web site periodically or subscribe to The Pipeline electronic newsletter for updates to ensure that they avoid a water use restriction citation.
+It is suggested that all water users in Tampa review the restrictions and check the Water Use Restrictions web pages periodically or subscribe to The Pipeline electronic newsletter for updates to ensure that they avoid a water use restriction citation.

 I'd like to convert my yard to Florida-Friendly Landscaping™ but I live in a deed-restricted community that requires the use of specific plant materials.
 What can I do?